 Burstable clean bandwidth/QPS fees (pay-as-you-go): You are charged only when your normal service traffic or QPS exceeds your basic specifications.
 The fee is calculated based on the daily or monthly 95th percentile bandwidth.
 For more information, see Billing of burstable clean bandwidth and Billing of burstable QPS.

 Global advanced mitigation session: You can purchase a global advanced mitigation session for specific instances if required.
-For more information, see Billing of advanced mitigation sessions.
+For more information, see Billing of global advanced mitigation sessions.

 Appendix